 What once was considered unthinkable is quickly becoming a reality: defense sequestration cuts, which will trim 8 percent spending from every program in the Pentagon, are now likely to take effect on March 1.

-The cuts - $482 billion over the next decade - are so deep that it was assumed lawmakers would come together before the deadline to compromise on a less dramatic reduction.
+The cuts - $482 billion over the next decade - are so deep that is was assumed lawmakers would come together before the deadline to compromise on a less dramatic reduction.
 But even long-time opponents of the cuts have recently conceded they are likely to happen.

 The upcoming reductions are making the Pentagon and defense contractors very nervous.
-They threaten to change the way they do business: Over the last decade, both have lived very well off the Defense Department budget, which totaled nearly $800 billion in 2012.
+They threaten to change the way they do business: over the last decade, both have lived very well off the defense department budget, which totaled nearly $800 billion in 2012.
 Wars in Afghanistan and Iraq justified most of the massive expenditures.

 But with the Iraq war over and the Afghanistan war drawing to a close, the days of the so-called “big war” are over.
-The U.S. military is now being forced to face a harsh new reality: The endless stream of cash is no more.
+The U.S. military is now being forced to face a harsh new reality: the endless stream of cash is no more.
 The Defense Department is now shifting to what Jacob Stokes, a research associate at the Center for New American Security calls the cheaper “light footprint approach” – fewer ground troops, more missions conducted by Special Forces, and more support missions similar to the ones the United States is currently conducting in Mali.